 Rapid expansion is another possible cause for the fall of the Von Essen Empire.
-Andrew Davis is a notable investor, but some people feel that he was trying to do to too much too fast.
+Andrew Davis is a notable investor, but some people feel that he was trying to do too much too fast.
 Investments must be timed properly.
 A company must evaluate its time and analyse trends before putting all the money into expansion.
 The hotel industry is a tricky one to master.
 Trends keep changing, and timing is everything.
 When investors see development opportunities, they jump in at the same time, leading to an influx of hotel inventory.
 Suddenly, occupants have more than enough options, and the services of particular hotels cease to be unique.
 The Von Essen Group could have checked it's ambitions and understood the market thoroughly before investing in more high-priced properties.

 High Maintenance Needs